silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 Note that the `limit` argument order is different from a MySQL LIMIT clause.
 </div>

+### Mapping classes to tables with DataObjectSchema

+Note that in most cases, the underlying database table for any DataObject instance will be the same as the class name.
+However in cases where dealing with namespaced classes, especially when using DB schema which don't support slashes in table names, it is necessary to provide an alternate mapping.

+For instance, the below model will be stored in the table name `BannerImage`

+	:::php
+	namespace SilverStripe\BannerManager;
+	class BannerImage extends \DataObject {
+		private static $table_name = 'BannerImage';
+	}

+Note that any model class which does not explicitly declare a `table_name` config option will have a name automatically generated for them.
+In the above case, the table name would have been `SilverStripe\BannerManager\BannerImage`

+When creating raw SQL queries that contain table names, it is necessary to ensure your queries have the correct table.
+This functionality can be provided by the [api:DataObjectSchema] service, which can be accessed via `DataObject::getSchema()`.
+This service provides the following methods, most of which have a table and class equivalent version.

+Methods which return class names:

+ * `tableClass($table)` Finds the class name for a given table.
+This also handles suffixed tables such as `Table_Live`.
+ * `baseDataClass($class)` Returns the base data class for the given class.
+ * `classForField($class, $field)` Finds the specific class that directly holds the given field

+Methods which return table names:

+ * `tableName($class)` Returns the table name for a given class or object.
+ * `baseDataTable($class)` Returns the base data class for the given class.
+ * `tableForField($class, $field)` Finds the specific class that directly holds the given field and returns the table.

+Note that in cases where the class name is required, an instance of the object may be substituted.

+For example, if running a query against a particular model, you will need to ensure you use the correct table and column.

+	:::php
+	public function countDuplicates($model, $fieldToCheck) {
+		$table = DataObject::getSchema()->tableForField($model, $field);
+		$query = new SQLSelect();
+		$query->setFrom("\"{$table}\"");
+		$query->setWhere(["\"{$table}\".\"{$field}\"" => $model->$fieldToCheck]);
+		return $query->count();
+	}

 ### Raw SQL

 Occasionally, the system described above won't let you do exactly what you need to do.
 In these situations, we have